 These scale rates make setting up clear per diems a little easier for businesses.
 But there's more to smooth and successful company travel than meal allowance rates.

 Companies need an easy way to book travel, manage payments on the road, and calculate travel budgets.
 This has long been a complicated task, adding more work for finance teams and travel managers.

 If you could use a hand managing travel spending, take a closer look at Spendesk.
-And check out this great guide to booking work travel:
+And check out this great guide to spending while travelling for work: